Kurnosinkov/rsschool-cv/cv.md

 I held such positions as Client Manager, Project Manager, Product Manager, Business Analyst and Chief Operating Officer.
 So I have a good understanding of business workflows.

-:musical_keyboard: I love to play piano and chess
+:musical_note: I love to play piano and chess :chess_pawn: